zdh2292390/zdh2292390.github.io/_pages/about.md

 09/2023: Invited to serve as a reviewer for Nature Communications. \\
 03/2023: Invited to serve as a reviewer for [AMCIS 2023](https://amcis2023.aisconferences.org/)! \\
 02/2023: Invited to serve as a PC member for [KDD 2023](https://kdd.org/kdd2023/)! \\
-09/2022: So glad to receive the Student Scholarship from INFORMS Workshop on Data Science, thanks!\\
+09/2022: Glad to receive the Student Scholarship from INFORMS Workshop on Data Science!\\
 <!-- 09/2022: Invited to serve as a PC member for [WITS 2022](https://witsconf.org/wits2022-call-for-papers/)! \\ -->
 08/2022: Two papers got accepted to [INFORMS Workshop on Data Science](https://blogs.ubc.ca/datascience2022/)! \\
 08/2022: One paper got accepted to [CIST 2022](https://sites.google.com/view/cist2022/home?authuser=0)! \\